Contrasting Alpine 4 (ALPP) and Its Peers

-Alpine 4 (NASDAQ:ALPP – Free Report) is one of 37 public companies in the “Communications equipment, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Alpine 4 to related companies based on the strength of its institutional ownership, analyst recommendations, dividends, valuation, risk, profitability and earnings.
+Alpine 4 (NASDAQ:ALPP – Get Free Report) is one of 38 public companies in the “Communications equipment, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Alpine 4 to related companies based on the strength of its earnings, institutional ownership, profitability, dividends, valuation, risk and analyst recommendations.

-This table compares Alpine 4 and its competitors top-line revenue, earnings per share and valuation.

 Profitability

-This table compares Alpine 4 and its competitors’ net margins, return on equity and return on assets.
+This table compares Alpine 4 and its rivals’ net margins, return on equity and return on assets.

 |Net Margins